-The Source view on the left contains two columns with a gray background that contain the line number and bullets that represent executable code locations.
+The Source view contains two columns with a gray background on the left that contain the line number and bullets that represent executable code locations.
 The right side of the view contains your source code.

 The button with the green arrow scrolls the code browser to the location of the statement or instruction that is to be executed next.
 You can find this button at the top left of the Source view window.

 Click on the left-most column in the Source code view to highlight the corresponding addresses in the disassembly view.
 The highlighting reveals the instructions the source statement maps to.

 Highlighting is only available for source lines with a bullet.
 The bullet indicates that the line is executable.

 Double-click on a bullet to set a breakpoint on the source line.
 A filled red circle is displayed next to the line to indicate that a breakpoint has been set.

 The Source code view title bar has additional controls for: